Colleges by Location

 Student Services

-There are 24-hour emergency phone and alarm devices.
+24/7 emergency phone and alarm devices are available.
 The dormitory entrances are electronically operated.
-There is a round-the-clock security patrol.
-The transport/escort service operates during late hours.
+There is a security patrol available 24/7.
+The late-night transport/escort service is available.

-All in all, campus life at Emory University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Emory University is rich and vibrant and provides everything most students need.

 Career Services